 South Africa secured sufficient resources for the insecticides required for IRS in 2020 and enough RDTs and ACTs.
 WHO has identified South Africa as being a country with the potential to eliminate local transmission of malaria by 2020.
-The country has finalised the insecticide resistance monitoring and management plan.
-South Africa has significantly enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Elimination Scorecard.
+The country has finalised the insecticide resistance monitoring and management plan and has reported insecticide resistance data to WHO.
+South Africa has enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Elimination Scorecard.